awanio/vapor/docs/en/04-user-interface.md

 ## Overview

-Vapor features a modern, intuitive interface inspired by Visual Studio Code.
+Vapor features a modern, intuitive interface with a clean design.
 This guide will help you navigate and use the interface effectively.

 ## Interface Layout